Darlaa's Story

 treatment of RSD including: analgesics, antidepressants, anticonvulsants, muscle relaxants,

-different way.
+way.
 Usually paired with the treatment of pills is a nerve block.
-This is a procedure
+This is a procedure in which

-in which an anesthetic is administered into the nerve, located in the spine, in order to block
+an anesthetic is administered into the nerve, located in the spine, in order to block pain.
+If

-pain.
-If multiple attempts at these treatments are unsuccessful, an experimental Ketamine
+multiple attempts at these treatments are unsuccessful, an experimental Ketamine treatment

-treatment will be administered, although some hospitals don't even offer this option.
+will be administered, although some hospitals don't even offer this option.
+Ketamine falls

-Ketamine falls under the category of NMDA receptor blockers and is known as “special K”
+under the category of NMDA receptor blockers and is known as “special K” on the streets.

-patients’ physical therapy is usually completed after a Ketamine treatment.
-Special exercises
+therapy is usually completed after a Ketamine treatment.
+Special exercises used to lessen

-used to lessen hypersensitivity and stiffness are done in a warm therapy pool.
-The water
+hypersensitivity and stiffness are done in a warm therapy pool.
+The water reduces the stress

-reduces the stress and impact that land therapy would create.
-If all of these options fail, two
+and impact that land therapy would create.
+If all of these options fail, two different implants

-treatments have been performed, and this is why it is important for an early diagnosis and
+performed, and this is why it is important for an early diagnosis and treatment.

 There is no cure for RSD, but there are some treatments available to put this condition in